peter-miklos/plyr2/README.md

 # PLYR2

-Plyr2 is a mobile friendly website that connects like-minded, sport enthusiasts.
+Plyr2 is a mobile friendly web app that connects like-minded, sport enthusiasts.
 Targeted at providing a solution to the problem of wanting to play tennis, ping pong or indeed any sport you desire, but being unable to find a partner, plyr2 is an elegant, scalable answer to a common summer problem.